 Flexibility: You can choose how much you want to borrow and how long you want to repay it, depending on your needs and budget.
 You can also use the money for any purpose, without any restrictions or questions from the lender.

-MoneyLion helps you find personal loan offers based on your background and info you provide.
-You can get matched with offers for up to $100,000 from top providers.
-You can compare rates, terms, and fees from different lenders and choose the best offer for you.
+MoneyLion helps you find personal loan offers based on your background and credit score.
+Get matched with offers for up to $50,000 from top providers.
+Compare rates, terms, and fees from different lenders and choose the best offer!

 3. Borrowing against your 401(k)

-If you have a 401(k) plan at work, you may be able to borrow up to 50% of your vested balance or $50,000, whichever is less, and repay it over five years.
+If you have a 401(k) plan at work, you may be able to borrow up to 50% of your vested balance or $50,000, whichever is less, and repay it over 5 years.
 This can be a quick and easy way to access your own money without affecting your credit score or paying taxes or penalties.

 However, there are some drawbacks to this option: